Chapter Eight – Time After Time

 “It’s your period.
 It happens,” mom said, then gave her pads to stick in her panties.
 Information beyond that meager: “Don’t flush them down the toilet and don’t waste them because they’re expensive.”

 Jay went to Natalie’s house for the summer shortly thereafter.
 Unsure and reluctant to tell anyone about this new predicament, she kept her silence.
 Her mom didn’t give her pads to take with her and didn’t tell her Aunt.
 Nat hadn’t started her period yet and Jay wasn’t gonna ask Aunt for pads; they barely had enough to live on with two more mouths to feed; Jay didn’t dare burden her with this.
 Natalie introduced Jay to tampons later when Jay started living with them full time.
 Since they didn’t have an indoor bathroom, Nat was unapologetic about changing them in their bedroom right in front of her much to Jay’s astonishment.
 They were the tampons without the applicators so she had to really push them in.
 Meanwhile, Jay looked on in awe and curiosity.
 She found such casual boldness refreshing and galvanizing compared to her mom’s puritanicalism who, when asked about tampons, gave Jay such a scathing look that suggested Jay asked her if she was a whore.
-She got the impression from her mom that a period was something to be embarrassed and ashamed about; that something was wrong with her; that they shouldn’t really talk about it unless they absolutely had to—sorta like sex.
+She got the impression from her mom that a period was something to be embarrassed and ashamed about; that something was wrong with her; that they shouldn’t really talk about it unless they absolutely had to—like sex.
 There were no discussions in school about this curse as her mom called it.
 Not when Jay started.
 Apparently, she was an early bleeder so there wasn’t really anyone to talk to about it.

 In the ensuing years, she learned very little about women’s body and their periods.
-There was a discussion on those antiquated contraptions that awkwardly hold pads sans undies—a contraption so bizarre looking Jay thought they put it on all wrong.
+There was a discussion on those antiquated contraptions that awkwardly hold pads sans undies—a gadget so bizarre looking Jay thought they put it on all wrong.
 The entire subject was sharply dismissed and any knowledge she collected was on her own.
 Since there was no internet, the info she got was scant and unreliable.
 Later, when she started the red wave at Nat’s house the following summer, she used her clean new socks as pads and dropped them in the outhouse afterward.
 Sixteen separate socks did her for the entire summer.
 Towards the end, she went without on her feet.
-She mostly wore cheap Kmart flip-flops and went barefoot anyways.
+She mostly wore cheap Kmart flip-flops or went barefoot anyways.
 She was a light bleeder starting out so nothing embarrassing happened when she went unprotected while swimming.
-It was a dirty brown creek after all and not a pool, so she assumed there were far worse things floating in it.
+It was a dirty brown creek after all and not a pool—she assumed there were far worse things floating in it.

 Jay concealed her so-called curse and lied about losing all her socks when she got home, which earned her the typical rebuke from her mom.

 Her mom was the quintessential passive aggressive, emotionally manipulative, narcissistic parent that started all of her sentences with I this and I that, which ultimately ended with her blaming Jay and her baby brother for how awful a person she was.
 They lived in a constant state of confusion over her mom’s nonsensical behavior and those odd lectures that made them feel like constant shit—that they could never make right her being so awful.
 Jay eventually wised up to her machinations once mature enough to realize how fucked up they all were—that and therapy.
 She didn’t know if her baby brother ever did.
+They weren’t exactly a close family.

 Natalie—never a prude around her—wasn’t impulsive, capricious, or as rebellious as Jay was.
 Reserved, Natalie’s edges shifted underneath the guise of limits—cautionary aspects of her personality that Jay found fascinating and somewhat envied, but ultimately, far too tame.
-It didn’t surprise her when much later Nat became so… domesticated—a kind of soulless indoctrinated domestication that disgusted her; an automaton loyal to the patriarchy and submerged in an oppressive religious Christian subset that gave women little freedoms and treated them like doormats; much more so than the typical.
+It didn’t surprise her when much later Nat became so… domesticated—a kind of soulless indoctrinated domestication that disgusted her; an automaton loyal to the patriarchy and submerged in an oppressive religious Christian subset like cult that gave women little freedoms and treated them like doormats—much more so than the typical.
 Jay only saw this later—afterward, so, she admits, she was probably biased from her anger and emotion where nuance failed to form more empathetic logic.
 She thought Natalie pure and authentic before that.
 Events happened and Jay never looked at Natalie the same again.
 She still didn’t.

 The first betrayals are always the hardest and most damaging, especially when you’re already broken.